kapsakcj/nanoporeWorkflow/README.md

 This is a collection of workflows in the form of shell scripts.
 They `qsub` the scripts individually.

-For `workflow.sh` the first positional parameter must be the project folder.
-Both input and output go to the project folder.

 ### Guppy GPU basecalling, demultiplexing, and trimming

-`run_01_basecall-w-gpu.sh` - Guppy GPU basecalling, demultiplexing, and adapter/barcode trimming with `guppy_basecaller`
+`run_basecall-w-gpu.sh` - Guppy GPU basecalling, demultiplexing, and adapter/barcode trimming with `guppy_basecaller`

-`run_01_basecall-w-gpu.sh` is the runner/driver script for `np_basecall-w-gpu.sh`
+`run_basecall-w-gpu.sh` is the runner/driver script for `np_basecall-w-gpu.sh`

 #### Requirements

-  * Must be logged into a server with the ability to run `qsub` for submitting jobs to Aspen (Aspen head node, Monoliths)
+  * Must be logged into a server with the ability to run `qsub` for submitting jobs to Aspen:
+    * Aspen head node
+    * Aspen interactive node (run  `qlogin` from aspen head node)
+    * Monoliths 1-3 (cannot submit jobs from M4)
   * Currently supported MinION data:
     * R9.4.1 flowcell (FLO-MIN106)
       * Rapid barcoding kit (RBK-004)